apache/beam/sdks/python/README.md

 ### BigQuery

+This example calculates the number of tornadoes per month (from weather data).
-Here is a pipeline that reads input from a BigQuery table and writes the result to a different table.
-This example calculates the number of tornadoes per month from weather data.
-The user needs to specify a project and an output table to write results.
+The input is read from a BigQuery table and the output is written to a different table specified by the user, along with a target project.

 ```python
 import apache_beam as beam